HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 For more information on the video synchronization statuses for uploaded videos, see [Upload rich media assets](upload_rich_media_assets.md#ul_zhl_vxq_qnb).

-## Download a media asset source, version, or rendition
+## Downloading a media asset source, version, or rendition

 Use the HCL Digital Experience 9.5 DAM editor to download a media asset source, version, or rendition: